 It is a stress hormone and is found in the roots of the plant.
 It helps with bud dormancy and leaf senescence.

 It is the effect of the duration of light hours on the growth and development of plants.
-As mentioned in the chapter plant growth and based on their response to light, these flowering plants are classified as short-day plants, long-day plants, and day-neutral plants.
+As mentioned in the chapter plant growth.
+Based on their flowering pattern in response to light, flowering plants are categorised into the following categories:

 Important Topics for NEET Exam